subbyray/programming-test/backend.md

 # Programming Test

 ## Goal
-You are going to design and build a simple e-commerce RESTful API serivce to fit the following requirement.
+You are going to design and build a simple e-commerce RESTful API serivce to fit the following requirements.
 You are free to use any libraries / progamming languages.

 ## Background